Chapter 6: The Plan

 If you’re not meeting the energy demands of your training (especially after adding heavy strength work), improvements in strength and cycling performance are likely to stall .

-Take time to review your nutrition strategy while ensuring your food choices support your overall training volume and intensity.
+Review your nutrition strategy while ensuring your food choices support your overall training volume and intensity.

 2: Concurrent Training Requires Flexibility